sfigg/commercialization-public/customize/desktop/customize-power-slider.md

 ---
 # Customize the Windows performance power slider

-The new Windows performance ppower slider enables end customers to quickly and intelligently trade performance of their system for longer battery life.
+The new Windows performance power slider enables end customers to quickly and intelligently trade performance of their system for longer battery life.
 As a customer switches between the four slider modes to trade performance for battery life (or vice versa), Windows power settings are engaged behind the scenes.
 You are able to customize the default slider mode for both AC and DC, and can also configure the power settings, and PPM options, that are engaged for each slider mode.

 Customers can access the slider on their Windows device by clicking or tapping the battery icon in the task bar.
 The slider appears in the battery flyout.